cetz-package/cetz/src/lib/decorations.typ

 ) = {
   // validate coordinates
   let t = (start, end).map(coordinate.resolve-system)

-  // flipping is achieved by swapping the start and end points, the parameter is just for convenience if flip {
-    (start, end) = (end, start)
-  }

   group(name: name, ctx => {
     // get styles and validate types and values